-In order to test whether the new anisotropy model correctly represents the effects of azimuthal anisotropy for simple models, we carry out a second benchmarking exercise modeled on a syn-thetic test presented in Chevrot (2000).
-We consider wave propagation through a single layer of anisotropy of thickness 30km, with a horizontal axis of transversely isotropic symmetry (HTI) at an azimuth of 45° North.
-The strength of anisotropy in the layer is 3%, and the value of the parameter η is 1.03.
-We use a density of $2450kq/m^3$ along with an average P wave velocity of 6.50 km/s and an S wave velocity of 3.75 km/s for the anisotropic layer.
-In order to mimic the syn-thetic test of Chevrot (2000) closely, and to avoid global waveform effects, we use a point source sitting directly beneath the receiver, just beneath the anisotropic layer to induce perfectly vertical S wave propagation.
-We use a monopole point source that radiates energy entirely polarized in a single direction, and consider different polarization directions of the source in order to explore the

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle azimuthal dependence of the waveforms.
-To properly define the backazimuth, we set both source and receiver located along the same vertical direction, with the source slightly shifted along the latitudinal direction by 0.01° .
+In order to test whether the new anisotropy model correctly represents the effects of azimuthal anisotropy for simple models, we carry out a second benchmarking exercise modelled on a synthetic test presented in Chevrot (2000).
+We consider wave propagation through a single layer of anisotropy of thickness 30 km, with a horizontal axis of transversely isotropic symmetry (HTI) at an azimuth of 45° North.
+The strength of anisotropy in the layer is 3 per cent, and the value of the parameter η is 1.03.
+We use a density of 2450 kg m-3 along with an average P-wave velocity of 6.50 km s-1 and an S-wave velocity of 3.75 km s-1 for the anisotropic layer.
+In order to mimic the synthetic test of Chevrot (2000) closely, and to avoid global waveform effects, we use a point source sitting directly beneath the receiver, just beneath the anisotropic layer to induce perfectly vertical S-wave propagation.
+We use a monopole point source that radiates energy entirely polarized in a single direction, and consider different polarization directions of the source in order to explore the azimuthal dependence of the waveforms.
+To properly define the backazimuth, we set both source and receiver located along the same vertical direction, with the source slightly shifted along the latitudinal direction by 0.01°.
 This minor deviation does not substantially affect the polarization of the seismic energy which will remain confined in a single direction.
 As an alternative approach, we also tested a scheme that keeps source and receiver perfectly assigned and instead rotates the elasticity tensor by 15° for each simulation.
 Both approaches deliver the same results.
-We desig-nate the horizontal component parallel to the initial polarization direction of the S wave as the radial component, and examine how the behavior of the transverse component varies with azimuth (following Chevrot (2000)).
-We convolve the synthetic seismograms with a Gaussian source-time function with half-duration of 5s, which corresponds to the resolution period of the mesh used for this simulation.
+We designate the horizontal component parallel to the initial polarization direction of the S wave as the radial component, and examine how the behaviour of the transverse component varies with azimuth (following Chevrot 2000).
+We convolve the synthetic seismograms with a Gaussian source-time function with half-duration of 5 s, which corresponds to the resolution period of the mesh used for this simulation.